Headstorm/data-science-toolbox/outlier/README.md

-// instructions about running the code and the dataset and other relevant information.
-I recommend adding a brief about what the goal of the file is and what is the expected output.

 ## Goal:
 #### Given a CSV file or any other source file, we want to flag numerical column values if they are outside of normal bounds or not.
 Two methods are implemented